bsappe/latin102/translation2.md

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.

 4. Identify the form of sagittis.
-Why does Hyginus use this case?
+Why does Hyginus use this case? - ablative

 5. Identify the form of moriens. - present active participle